tq-systems/meta-dumpling/README.md

 # OpenEmbedded / Yocto Project evaluation BSP layer for TQ-Systems ARM SOM

+# Important!
+For kirkstone branch, this layer has been moved to the `meta-tq` repository.

+This branch is not supported any more, please update your configuration to use the distribution layer from `meta-tq` repository.

+# Old content
 This README file contains information on the content of the meta-dumpling layer.

 Please see the corresponding sections below for details.